Sarsoo/SLP-Training/README.md

-# Neural Network Training Coursework
+# Shallow Neural Network Training Coursework

 Evaluating a neural network using the MatLab `cancer_dataset`.